dhruvvgandhi/dhruvvgandhi/README.md

 **My Introduction:**

-👉Hello, I'm Dhruv Gandhi, A am Student and Lerner  From Surat,Gujarat, India, currently » doing my undergraduate B-Tech Computer Engineering (Final year) at » [@PP_Savani_University](https://ppsu.ac.in) », and I am passionate about technology and want to learn & explore new technologies.I have experiencs of Full Stack Developer at» [@Board_Infinity](https://www.boardinfinity.com/) ,Intern »,  I'm a Teamleader of Techwiz and BrainTeasers in last semester.
-Beside's My B-TECH, I love photography My profile Photography Page» [@apnaclicks.in](https://www.instagram.com/apnaclicks.in/), »,CyberSecurity and playing Cricket.
+👉Hello, I'm Dhruv Gandhi 🕺, A am Student👨‍ and Lerner 💻 From 📍 Surat , Gujarat, India 🌐.♻ Currently ♻ i am doing my undergraduate B-Tech Computer Engineering 💻 (Final year) at [@PP_Savani_University](https://ppsu.ac.in)📚, and I am passionate about technology and want to learn & explore new technologies🔌.
+I have experiencs of intern as Full Stack Developer 💻 at [@Board_Infinity](https://www.boardinfinity.com/),I'm a Teamleader of ☣ Techwiz ♻ and ☣ BrainTeasers ♻ in Previous semester.
+Apart From My B-TECH Studies, I love photography My profile Photography Page 📸 [@apnaclicks.in](https://www.instagram.com/apnaclicks.in/) 📸,CyberSecurity 💻 and playing Cricket 🏏.

 ## My GitHub contributions as a Game of Life